Do you want to know how to put a really cheap marketing strategy that’s quick, easy and works like a dream?

-If you answered “Yes” then you haven’t burned your fingers enough and felt the pain of dissapointment from a bad marketing decision.
+If you answered “Yes” then you haven’t burned your fingers enough and felt the pain of disappointment from a bad marketing decision.

-Nope you’d be sunk on day one!
-So I am going to lay it out in plain english for you – why price should not be the motivating aspect when pitting together your marketing strategy and deciding where to spend your marketing budget.
+Nope, you’d be sunk on day one!
+So I am going to lay it out in plain English for you – why price should not be the motivating aspect when putting together your marketing strategy and deciding where to spend your marketing budget.

 Cheap Is Expensive

-You wouldn’t dare buying a product from a dodgy salesman, or underground, back end shop would you?
+You wouldn’t dare to buy a product from a dodgy salesman, or underground, back end shop would you?

 “If you look cheap, people won’t take you seriously and you will always struggle for new business.”